-- Are you still in high school?
-To ensure you select the most appropriate high school courses for your chosen career path, we strongly recommend that you consult a counsellor. - You'll need to comply with the prerequisites of the specific CNC courses you select (see course listings at the back of this calendar). - The GED certificate meets CNC's general admission requirements, but does not meet specific program or course prerequisites.
+- To ensure you select the most appropriate high school courses for your chosen career path, we strongly recommend that you consult a high school counsellor. - You'll need to comply with the prerequisites of the specific CNC courses you select (see course listings at the back of this calendar). - The GED certificate meets CNC's general admission requirements, but does not meet specific program or course prerequisites.